stkb/Rewrap/README.md

 ## Supported languages ##

-The full list of types currently supported is:

-AutoHotKey, Bash/shell script, Batch/cmd file, Bikeshed, C, C#, C++, CoffeeScript, Crystal, CSS, D (partial), Dart, Docker file, Elixir, Elm, F#, Go, GraphQL, Groovy, Haskell, HCL, Html, Ini, Jade, Java, JavaScript, LaTeX, Lean, Less, Lua, Makefile, Markdown, MATLAB, Objective-C, Perl, PHP, PowerShell, Protobuf, PureScript, Python, R, Ruby, Rust, Sass, SQL, Swift, Tcl, Terraform, Toml, TypeScript, Visual Basic, Xml, Xsl, Yaml.
+Most common languages are supported.
 For any other type of file, plain-text paragraph wrapping is still supported.

 Please report any issues, suggestions or feature requests you have in [issues](https://github.com/stkb/Rewrap/issues)!